 As your trusted credit union, Elements Financial continues to monitor the current global epidemic and its impacts.
-The national quarantine certainly has changed and touched the lives of our employees and members in countless ways.
+The quarantine certainly has changed and touched the lives of our employees and members in countless ways.
 We understand that with all the uncertainty many will be focused on their financial well being, and that remains our top priority, as well.

 Banks and credit unions fall into the category of "essential services."
 That’s why we continue providing for your daily financial needs such as savings and checking as well as your short and longer-term goals supported by our extensive lending and credit programs, among all our other services.